ionic-team/ionic-framework/BREAKING.md

 ion-button {
   --background-hover: red;
   --background-hover-opacity: 1;
 }

+/* Setting the action sheet button background on hover to an opaque green */ ion-action-sheet {
+  --button-background-hover: green;
+  --button-background-hover-opacity: 0.5;
+}

 /* Setting the fab button background to use the text color with the default opacity on md */